hgedia/blog.nil.foundation-hg/_drafts/2022-06-01-mina-integration.md

 The most important thing that the Proof Market brings is the capability to fetch state and query proofs for various other protocols (like Ethereum, Solana or Avalance).
-And, since we can switch the proof system being used within =nil;
+And, since we can switch the proof system being used within
+<span style='font-family:Menlo, Courier, monospace'>=nil;</span>
 Foundation's Proof Market, those query and state proofs can be bridged to any supported proof system.
 In Mina’s case specifically, we generate the proofs in Kimchi.